 Biographers International Organization has a worldwide membership of biographers.
 We also welcome those working on documentaries and biographies for young adults or children.
 Whether you're a writer, editor, or agent, first-timer or veteran, published or unpublished, aspiring or merely looking, BIO is here for you.

 Whatever state your biography’s in—vague idea, proposal, well underway—BIO’s experienced biographers can help.
 BIO offers a one-hour coaching session via phone or email for a members’ discounted rate of $60.
 (Coaches may charge more for subsequent hours.)
-Email Michael Gately with a brief statement about the nature of your project and your goals for the one-hour session.
+To learn more about the program and the coaches, click here.

 Featured BIO Members